 - Cut some leaf pieces and glue them in the very top to cover the top of the foam cone.
 Also fill in any gaps with cut pieces where the white foam is showing.

-- Add green moss to the saucer and position both trees in place.
+- Add green moss to a saucer.

 - Display with pride.